Iran Seizes Cargo Ships in Strait of Hormuz as US Warns of Six-Month Mine Clearance

 What's Next

 The US Navy is conducting operations in the region to protect international shipping.
 Diplomatic efforts to resolve the standoff are ongoing, but a swift resolution appears unlikely given the depth of the conflict.
-More at The Hindu.
+The fate of the seized vessels and their crews remains uncertain.
+Full coverage of the seizures is available from BBC News, while Goldman Sachs's analysis of the oil price impact can be found at Goldman Sachs Insights.